How to Stop Smoking

 - Horrible pictures and scare tactics

-- Cognitive behavioural therapy to build a quit plan or go on a ‘quitting journey’ or similar complicated regimens
+- Cognitive behavioural therapy, going on a ‘quitting journey’, or similar complicated regimens

 Instead, I can help you to demonstrate to yourself